How To Paint Trim Without Brush Marks?

 Remember that you must not start the brush stroke on already applied paint because it displays a starting point.

-After covering the distance from previous paint to fresh paint, using extended motion upward ends your brush when you come at the midpoint.
+After covering the distance from the previous paint to fresh paint, using extended motion upward end your brush when you come to the midpoint.

 Again do this procedure of your working trim along with the first coat.
 One thing to remember here again is not to overload the brush.